U.S. Department of Energy - Energy Efficiency and Renewable Energy

 - A short description of the video.
 This will be used as the video's description on YouTube.

-- The video will be posted on YouTube.
+- The video will be uploaded to YouTube.
 You will be told when it is ready.

-- Create a new Web page for your text version and link to it beneath the embedded video.
+- If your video is unlisted, post the text version on its own separate page and link to it from beneath the video.

 All videos must include both a text version and captions to meet Section 508's requirements.
 You may post a video with only one of these, but you should plan to add the other as soon as you are able.